 What the inspectors say

-Bright Riders School Abu Dhabi was rated Good on its most recent inspection in 2016-17 by the ADEK inspection team.
+Bright Riders School Abu Dhabi was rated Good again for its most recent inspection in 2018-19 by the ADEK inspection team.
 In fact, BRS is clearly making improvements across the board (despite the concerns expressed about CBSE results), with Students' personal and social development, and their innovation skills, and the Protection, care, guidance and support of students being rated Very Good.

 Overall, the ADEK inspection team found the strengths of BRS to be: